hackus/DocumentComparator/README.md

 				a) Create the <fileName>.map.txt

-			 	b) Define keys for each dinamically changed string values from the pdf file.
+			 	b) Define keys for each dynamically changed string values from the pdf file.
-						-dinamically changed values are those that vary in different versions of the "<fileName>.pdf" file.
+						-dynamically changed values are those that vary in different versions of the "<fileName>.pdf" file.

 						for example company name, dates, any other identifiable changeable elements that may appear